thomaxxl/safrs/README.md

 pip install .
 ```

-Once the dependencies are installed, the [examples](examples) can be started with
+Once the dependencies are installed, the [examples](examples) can be started, for example
 ```
 python examples/demo_relationship.py "your-interface-ip"
 ```